pangpang20/gaussdb-python/docs/api/adapt.rst

 .. autoclass:: Loader(oid, context=None)

-    This is an `abstract base class`_, partially implementing the `~psycopg.abc.Loader` protocol.
+    This is an `abstract base class`_, partially implementing the `~gaussdb.abc.Loader` protocol.
 Subclasses *must* at least implement the `.load()` method and optionally override other members.

     .. automethod:: load

     .. attribute:: format
-        :type: psycopg.pq.Format
+        :type: gaussdb.pq.Format
         :value: TEXT

         Class attribute.
-Set it to `~psycopg.pq.Format.BINARY` if the class `load()` methods converts the object from binary format.
+Set it to `~gaussdb.pq.Format.BINARY` if the class `load()` methods converts the object from binary format.